isolver/ioHub/docs/iohub/api_and_manual/device_details/eyetracker_interface/Tobii_Implementation_Notes.rst

     *  _tobiisdkpy26.pyd
     *  boost_python-vc90-mt-1_41.dll

-Again, the one directory and 3 files listed above must be in a directory that is in your Python 2.6 Python Path, as well as in your system PATH environment variable setting.
+Again, the one directory and 3 files listed above must be in a directory in your Python 2.6 Python Path, as well as in your system PATH environment variable setting.
-By placing these four items in your Python 2.6 site packages directory, this can be achieved without needing to change your system environment variables.
+You do not need to change your system environment variables if you place these four items in your Python 2.6 site-packages directory.

 Default Tobii EyeTracker Device Settings